jeremytammik/tbc/a/2004_cmd_id_key_schedule.md

 Once you have the parameters, you can just write values to them and they will appear in a schedule.

 Not all parameters represent a field in the key schedule, though.
-But that can be easily filtered out by checking the parameter's definition name toward scheduleable fields.
+But that can be easily filtered out by checking the parameter's definition name toward schedulable fields.

-Maybe the Revit API SDK team can include some of the code in the schedule samples, before a more intrincit method for reaching this goal being created.
+Maybe the Revit API SDK team can include some of the code in the schedule samples, before a more intrinsic method for reaching this goal being created.

-**Question:** Which parameter is responsible of defining the herarchy of the schedule in project browser, where the question marks in the the loaded picture are?
+**Question:** Which parameter is responsible of defining the hierarchy of the schedule in project browser, at the question marks in this picture?

 <center>
 <img src="img/key_schedule_in_browser.jpg" alt="Key schedule in browser" title="Key schedule in browser" width="390"/> <!-- Pixel Height: 306 Pixel Width: 390 -->